-Attenuation scenario Attenuation requirement (m3) Explanation Attenuation required to achieve a minimum 50% reduction in run off rate across the development and as close to three times the greenfield run off rate as is feasibly practical Minimum 29 This would also ensure more than 50% of the Site's (prior to redevelopment) surface water runoff is attenuated in line with the minimum requirements stated within the London Plan's SDC SPG (2014) and the London Borough of Camden Planning Guidance (CPG 3: Sustainability) (2015) (See Appendix B and overleaf).
-Medium 35 Attenuation required to ensure surface water runoff is reduced to the greenfield scenario for the 1 in 100 year (6 hour) storm event, including a 40% allowance for climate change in line with the London Plan - Policy 5.13 Sustainable drainage (March, 2016).
-Aspirational 57 Storage required assuming no off site drainage for the 6 hour 1 in 100 year event, including the maximum effects of climate change.
+Attenuation scenario Attenuation requirement (m3) Explanation Attenuation with controlled discharge to 1 l/s (Camden Planning Guidance) 5 Storage required to achieve as close to 50% attenuation of the Site's (prior to re-development) surface water runoff rate (during the 6 hour 1 in 100 year storm event) at peak times and as close and to as close to three times the greenfield run off rate as is feasibly practical in line with the minimum requirements stated within London Borough of Camden Planning Guidance (CPG 3: Sustainability) (July, 2015) (See Appendix B).
+Aspirational 64 Storage required assuming no off site drainage for the 6 hour 1 in 100 year event, including the maximum effects of climate change.
 Note: discharge off site will reduce this, and the increase as a result of climate change is less for buildings with a limited design life.